-Parent Support
+Parental Support

-Parents are encouraged to participate in the educational process.
+Parents are the key to education and are encouraged to participate in the educational process.
 We need the support and cooperation of parents to effectively help each student reach his/her fullest potential.
 The major role of parents in assisting us with school discipline and responsibility is to consistently demonstrate interest and support in how their child is doing in school.
 When students see that parents support their best efforts, they are given a real incentive to strive for excellence.
 We will keep parents informed of student responsibility and efforts through conferences, report cards, phone calls, e-mail, and notes.